-These Peanut Butter Banana Pancakes are adapted from Rosa Parks “Featherlight” Peanut Butter Pancakes.
-The original recipe doesn’t have bananas on top or vanilla extract in the batter, but my version does and it sends these pancakes over the top.
+These Peanut Butter Banana Pancakes are incredible tasting and adapted by a recipe by Rosa Parks.
+The original doesn’t have sliced bananas on top or vanilla extract in the batter, but my version does and it sends these pancakes over the top.

-There are many, many awful things that can go wrong with pancakes.
+There are lots of terrible things that can go wrong with pancakes.

 They can be tough and dry, too thick or thin, too big or small.

-Pancakes served cold should be against the law, and a lot of times they don’t have much flavor.
+Pancakes served cold should be against the law, and often they don’t have much flavor.

-I consider myself a pancake connoisseur of sorts, as my love for them is very deep and personal.
+I consider myself a pancake connoisseur of sorts, as my love for them is very, very deep 🙂

-My friends don’t flinch when I order a salad for lunch with a pancake on the side, because that’s normal, right?
+My friends don’t even flinch when I order salad for lunch with a pancake on the side, because that’s just normal, right?

-When I was a kid and stayed home sick from school, I’d make either Cream of Wheat with milk, butter and a handful of brown sugar, or pancakes from the recipe on the back of the box of Bisquick.
+When I stayed home from school as a kid, I’d make either Cream of Wheat with milk, butter and a handful of brown sugar, or pancakes from the recipe on the box of Bisquick.

-I could never get the pancakes just right like my Mom did, though she used the same recipe.
-Hers were light and fluffy and hot and filling.
+I could never get the pancakes just right like my Mom did, though.
+Hers were light and fluffy and hot and perfect.

-Mine looked like something found when rummaging the bottom of the junk drawer 🙂
+Mine looked like something you found on the bottom of the junk drawer 🙂

 I think really good pancakes are something of a mystery – right up there with cooking a perfect omelet.

-This recipe for Peanut Butter Banana Pancakes is adapted from Rosa Parks now famous “feather light” pancakes that was found written on the back of an envelope from a bank in Detroit years ago.
+This recipe for Peanut Butter Banana Pancakes is adapted from Rosa Parks now famous “feather light” pancakes that was found haphazardly written on the back of a bank envelope in Detroit years ago.

-It’s made the rounds online, but these pancakes are so dang good I wanted to make sure you had the recipe too.
+The recipe made the rounds online, but these peanut butter pancakes are so incredibly good I thought you should have the recipe too.

 You’d think that putting peanut butter in the batter would make them heavy, but not a chance.

-Enjoy these light, fluffy, tender cakes piping hot from the pan with sliced bananas and warm maple syrup and a cup of strong coffee.
+Enjoy these light, tender cakes piping hot with sliced bananas, warm maple syrup and a cup of strong coffee.

 - Makes 5 large pancakes